s183558/MLOps6_Project/reports/README.md

     [...]
 </code>
 The decorator fetches the configuration yaml file where the parameters are specified.
-Then in the body of ``train_main`` the parameters are avaiable via the ``DictConfig`` object, which in this case is the ``learning_rate`` and ``optimizer``.
+Then in the body of ``train_main`` the parameters are available via the ``DictConfig`` object, which in this case is the ``learning_rate`` and ``optimizer``.
 It is an efficient way to deal with multiple experiments without having to modify the code.

 ### Question 13